Dimers and orthogonal polynomials: connections with random matrices

 Notice that until this point, the polynomials $q$'s do not have to be orthogonal.
 However, if we choose the polynomials orthogonal with respect to the weight $\omega$, then the integrations in (\ref{eqGUEcorrfct}) becomes particularly simple and nice. \begin{prop} Let $q_k$ be orthogonal polynomials with respect to the weight $\omega(x)=\exp(-x^2/2N)$.
 Then,

 where

 \end{prop}

 The proof of Proposition~\ref{propGUEcorrfcf} can be found in Appendix~\ref{AppGUEcorr}.
-What we need to do is integrate out the $N-n$ variables one after the other and see that the determinant keeps the same entries but becomes smaller.
+What we need to do is to integrate out the $N-n$ variables one after the other and see that the determinant keeps the same entries but becomes smaller.
 For that we use the following two identities

-It is at this point that the particular choice of orthogonal polynomials is essential.
-Indeed, (\ref{eq16}) hold for the kernel defined by the r.h.s.\ of (\ref{eq14}) precisely when $q_k(x)$ are taken to be orthogonal to $\omega(x)$.

-The particular form of correlation functions (\ref{eqGUEcorrfctDetForm}) appears also in other systems. \begin{defin} A point process (i.e., a random point measure) is called \textbf{determinantal} if its $n$-point correlation function has the form
+which holds precisely because the $q_k$'s in (\ref{eq14}) are the orthogonal polynomials with respect to $\omega(x)$.
+Correlation functions of the form (\ref{eqGUEcorrfctDetForm}) are called determinantal. \begin{defin} A point process (i.e., a random point measure) is called \textbf{determinantal} if its $n$-point correlation function has the form

 for some (measurable) function $K:\R^2\to \R$, called the \textbf{kernel} of the determinantal point process. \end{defin}